Seppo Evwaraye

 Seppo Evwaraye (born June 1, 1982) is a Finnish former offensive guard in American football and former general manager and interim head coach of Finnish team Wasa Royals of Maple league.
-Seppo was first signed by Carolina Panthers as a free agent in 2006, and also played for Minnesota Vikings as an international practice squad member.
+Evwaraye was first signed by Carolina Panthers as a free agent in 2006, and also played for Minnesota Vikings as an international practice squad member.

 Career

 Playing career

 Evwaraye started playing football in his home city of Vaasa, Finland.
 During his year as an exchange student in Nebraska, Evwaraye received an offer to play for University of Nebraska.
 He redshirted as a freshman.
 Evwaraye played as a defensive tackle during his freshman and sophomore year, but turned to right tackle as a junior.

 Evwaraye had been signed by the Carolina Panthers as a free agent in 2006, however he was unable to make the team due to problems with his work permit.
 Evwaraye played during the 2007 spring in NFL Europa for Cologne Centurions as a guard.
 After the season, he joined the Vikings as an International Practice Squad Program member.

 Evwaraye retired in September 2010 after winning his second consecutive Finnish Championship with the Porvoo Butchers.